 There are many different types of canvas, but the distinguishing feature of canvas is that the holes are quite large.
-Often even larger than the threads.
-It is even available in plastic, which is good for three dimensional projects.
+Often even larger than the threads in the weave.

 Canvas is used in many forms of counted thread embroidery, especially needlepoint and Bargello.
 Often you can get it printed with a design to stitch.

 Canvas is also available in plastic.
 Plastic canvas has rigidity so it doesn’t require a hoop or frame.
 It is often used for three-dimensional projects like boxes or cups.
 It is perfect for beginners or those with dexterity or vision challenges.

 Felt is a wonderful choice for beginners, especially children.
 It can be worked without a hoop and is sturdy to hold.

 It is difficult to transfer designs onto felt, so avoid patterns with small details.
 Stick to simple designs or improvisational stitching.
 Freestyle embroidery is perfect for this.

 For a special project, wool felt is a beautiful fabric to work with, but for practice or children’s projects, synthetic felt will be fine.

 Cotton is another wonderful choice for beginners.
 It is available in different colours and weights.
 It works well with six strand embroidery floss, which is a great thread choice for beginners.

 Try to use cotton that has a bit of weight to it.
 If it is too thin and flimsy, the stitches might pull the fabric or be visible through the fabric.
 This is sometimes an effect that you want, like in shadow work, but usually you don’t want it.

 Don’t limit yourself to solid colours.
 Play around with embroidering on prints.